 - Rinse and sort beans, and soak in water overnight.

-- Place beans in a large stew pot and cover with chicken broth.
-If needed, add water so that mixture is a ratio of 1 part beans to 2 parts liquid.
+- Drain beans and pour in a large stew pot and cover with chicken broth.
+If needed, add additional water the entire mixture is covered.

-- Bring the beans to a rolling boil and add Creole and Italian seasonings.
+- Bring the beans to a rolling boil and add Creole and Italian seasonings, and garlic powder.
+Let boil for 30 minutes.

-- Lower heat, and simmer for 1-2 hours, or until tender.
+- Add in bay leaves, lower heat, and simmer for 1-2 hours, or until tender.
 Stir often and add water as needed.

 - Stir and smash beans on side of pot until desired creaminess.